betheden/hebrew-grammar/content/number_dual.rst

 Summary
 -------

-The dual ending ־ַיִם usually refers to a pair of items.
+The dual form of a term usually refers to a pair of items.

 Article
 -------

-:ref:`Nouns<noun>` change their form is according to their number, either :ref:`singular<number_singular>`, dual, or :ref:`plural<number_plural>`.
+:ref:`Nouns<noun>` change their form according to their number, either :ref:`singular<number_singular>`, dual, or :ref:`plural<number_plural>`.
 The dual ending does not only mean "two" but usually refers to a pair of something, such as עֵינַ֥יִם (two eyes) or אָזְנַ֣יִם (two ears).